mailet7/capability-assessment/CONTENT.md

 "I feel less overwhelmed."

+"I understand my child better."

+"There is a path forward."

 "I can do this."

-"My child makes more sense now."

-"There is a path forward."